 This proposal seeks to bring forward much needed housing on an allocated site identified for development through the local plan process over 10 years ago.
 The development proposal submitted is consistent with Halton's Development Plan Policies.
 UDP Policy H1 and Core Strategy Policies CS1, CS3 and CS11 provide policy support for the development of this site at East Runcorn.
 Policy CS2 and NPPF set out the presumption in favour of sustainable development whereby applications that are consistent with national and up-to-date local policy should be approved without delay.
-As set out in this appraisal, the proposal is considered consistent with the aims of the policies relative to this site subject to the outstanding matters referred to above.
+As set out in this appraisal, the proposal is considered consistent with the aims of the policies relative to this site.

-At the time of writing this report a number of issues remain to be addressed particularly in regard to the potential impact on Bog Wood and whether a potential further redesign of the scheme and/ or reduction in housing units is required.
+At the time of writing consultations are ongoing with respect to the amended scheme but are expected to have expired by time the application is reported to Committee.
 The principle of development is however considered acceptable and outstanding matters are considered predominantly of a minor or technical nature.
-It is therefore not possible to make a final determination at this time.
 To avoid delay in presenting to a future Committee and avoid the planning process being blamed for delaying construction of much needed housing the application is being reported to committee at the earliest opportunity.
 Members will be updated orally as required.